In-Game-Collectables/IGC_UE4/README.md

 ## Warnings
 * If *Auto-Exposure* is turned on within the project, the render will not match what the viewport looks like.
 It will probably instead seem much dimmer.
     * Use the *Render Parameters* on *BP_Capturer* to boost the brightness of the renders in this case.
-* *Mobile HDR* does not currently work with this plugin
+* *Mobile HDR* does not currently work with this plugin.
+* Has not been tested with consoles yet.

 <br />